CopterExpress/clever-show/docs/en/start-tutorial.md

 Before checking the autonomous takeoff, perform an automatic check of the copter configuration according to [article](https://clover.coex.tech/en/selfcheck.html).

 Make sure that the copter holds the position autonomously: mark the checkbox near the name of the copter and press the "Takeoff" button in the right panel of the server interface.
 The copter should take off at the height specified in the `takeoff_height` parameter of the "FLIGHT" section in the [client configuration](.../drone/config/spec/configspec_client.ini).
 By default, this height is 1 meter.
 If the copter takes off and holds a position at 1 meter height, the check is passed.
-Put the copter on the ground by pressing the `Land` or `Land All` button. **Attention!** For your safety it is recommended to perform a test of autonomous takeoff with the remote control turned on and ability to intercept the copter into the manual mode.
+Put the copter on the ground by pressing the `Land` or `Land All` button. **Warning!** For your safety it is recommended to perform a test of autonomous takeoff with the remote control turned on and ability to intercept the copter into the manual mode.

 You can configure the copter to utilize a different positioning system.
 The following [positioning systems](https://clover.coex.tech/en/programming.html#positioning) are officially supported: